Léon Sultan: Communist activity

 In 1936, communist activity was legalized by the Popular Front government in France.
 A branch of the French communist party was established in Morocco and based in Casablanca, and Léon Sultan served as its secretary.
 It wasn't big, and it was made up almost exclusively of intellectuals.
 Léon Sultan wrote articles for the Clarté, a weekly journal published by the group.
 In 1939, the French communist party as well as its Moroccan branch were banned for Molotov–Ribbentrop Pact.

 In 1943, communist activity resurged in Morocco, and Léon Sultan served as the first general secretary of the Communist Party of Morocco.

-He died in June of 1945, and Ali Yata assumed leadership of the party.
+He died in June 1945, and Ali Yata assumed leadership of the party.

 Military service

 He enlisted as a volunteer to fight against the Nazis in WWII.
 He was a lieutenant of the 5th regiment of Moroccan tirailleurs (infantrymen).
-He participated in Alsace, along the Rhine, in the Palatinate Forest, Württemberg, Bavaria, and Austria, where he was injured on April 29, 1945 fighting on the front.
+He participated in Alsace, along the Rhine, in the Palatinate Forest, Württemberg, Bavaria, and Austria, where he was injured on April 29, 1945, fighting on the front.
 He continued to fight at the head of his section, not being hospitalized until May 11, 1945.

 Death

-He returned to Casablanca in June, where was due to resume his recovery.
+He returned to Casablanca in June, where he was due to resume his recovery.
 His return was celebrated by the Communist Party and other democratic organizations.
 He died unexpectedly of a stroke from complications of his injury at the military hospital in Casablanca.